 - A letter of support from shelter management (see application for what to do if management is not in support)

-Email completed application, CV, letter of intent, project proposal, and letters of reference to firstname.lastname@example.org.
-All application materials must be received by 9am on Friday June 29th, 2018.
+A completed application must include an attached CV, letter of intent, project proposal, and letters of reference.
+You will be able to save/edit your application but incomplete applications will not be considered.
+All application materials must be received by 9am on Friday May 31st, 2019.